hannesortmeier/stmp/README.md

     -i, --id: ID of the note to remove.
     -d, --date: Date of the record to remove.

-To show records for a date:
+To show records for a date, month, year, or all records.
+Shows records of current month as default:
-    stmp show -d <date> -f <format>
+    stmp show -d <date> -m <month> -y <year> -a
-    -d, --date: Date for which to show records.
-If not specified, records for the current date are shown.
+    -d, --date: Date in YYYY-MM-DD format for which to show records.
+    -m, --month: Month in MM format for which to show records.
-    -f, --format: Format to show records.
-Default is "table".
+    -y, --year: Year in YYYY format for which to show records.
+    -a, --all: Show all records.

 To dump all data:
     stmp dump -d <destination>
     -d, --destination: Destination folder for the dumped data.